MicrosoftDocs/power-platform/power-platform/guidance/successhub/overview.md

 - **[Governance for co-development](../adoption/admin-best-practices.md)**: The governance model allows for multiple teams to co-develop at the same time on the platform.
 - **[Application lifecycle management (ALM)](../../alm/overview-alm.md)**: ALM features (such as dev environments and deployments) are provided to help teams get started quickly.
 - **Compliance and security**: Success Hub takes care of compliance, security, and privacy reviews on a regular basis.
-- **Support and maintenance**: App teams can take advantage of designated support and live site reviews.<!--note from editor: Edit okay?
-Not sure what "live site team and channels" are.-->
+- **Support and maintenance**: App teams can take advantage of designated support and live site reviews.

 ### See also